microsoft/azure-data-services-go-fast-documentation/4-Web-Application-Manual/2-TaskInstances.md

 ![2-2](../assets/img/4/TaskInstances/MainPagewithMenuTasks-2-2.png)<br/>
 <sup>Figure 2-2: LockBox Menu Task Instances selection </sup><br/>

+**What is a Task Instance?**<br/>
+A Task Instance can be thought of as a specific execution of a Task Master.
+It is the single 'instance' in of its relative Task Master that is being executed in real time.
+It will show the progress of the execution and allow the user to understand if the Task has been completed, failed, or is in progress.

 ## 2.1        Page overview

 When browsing the Task Instances page, a layout similar to figure 2.1-1